Ameen-Sha-Cheerangan/Hijri-Date-Gnome-Extension/README.md

 >#### Prerequisites
 >  - If you are new to using gnome-extensions, Search online for understanding how to use gnome extensions for your distro.
->  - Make sure that the extension is supported ( You can check the metadata.json ).
-        >  - To know your gnome shell version you can type ```gnome-shell --version``` ,
-        >  - If the metadata.json lists support for 4x (e.g., 42), then all versions like 4x.y (e.g., 42.9) are also supported.
 >  - For web installation, you may need browser connector support (varies by distribution).

 1. Visit [Hijri Date Extension on extensions.gnome.org](https://extensions.gnome.org/extension/5995/hijri-date-extension/)